 Despite the bounty of food in the United States, many of our friends, families, and neighbors are hungry.
 The Tri-City Food Pantry has seen record numbers of clients in need of food this year and the groceries on our shelves are continually in need of replenishment.
-The goal of a food drive is to fill grocery bags with non-perishable foods which are then distributed to residents of Ralston, La Vista and Papillion.
+The goal of a food drive is to fill grocery bags with non-perishable foods which are then distributed to residents of the greater Sarpy County community.
 Food drives can be highly rewarding so encourage your friends to participate as well.

 Step 1.
 Contact the Pantry

 Please contact us ahead of time so we can coordinate drive dates and delivery times and plan for storage and distribution of your donated items.

 Step 2.
 Pick a time frame to run your food drive

 It can be during a special event( a holiday party, etc.) or over a period of time, such as several weeks.
 Be sure to let the pantry know you are running a food drive and when it will be complete.
 You can reach the Tri-City Food Pantry at 402-552-7061.
 If no one is there to take your call, please leave a message on our voicemail and we will call you back.

 Step 3.
 Ask the pantry for the list of most-needed food and toiletry items

 Many times the pantry can provide a list of food items that are most needed at that time and which you can then share with the food donors.
 Tri-City Food Pantry can email you a flier that is easily copied for distribution.